lhtin/You-Dont-Know-JS/this & object prototypes/ch6.md

 Ah-ha! **Gotcha!** Here, Chrome's console **did** find and use the `.constructor.name`.
 Actually, while writing this book, this exact behavior was identified as a bug in Chrome, and by the time you're reading this, it may have already been fixed.
 So you may instead have seen the corrected `a1; // Object {}`.

+**笔记**：今天（2017年5月9日），Chrome 58 还是返回 `Gotcha {}`，还没有修改这个问题。

 Aside from that bug, the internal tracking (apparently only for debug output purposes) of the "constructor name" that Chrome does (shown in the earlier snippets) is an intentional Chrome-only extension of behavior beyond what the JS specification calls for.

 If you don't use a "constructor" to make your objects, as we've discouraged with OLOO-style code here in this chapter, then you'll get objects that Chrome does *not* track an internal "constructor name" for, and such objects will correctly only be outputted as "Object {}", meaning "object generated from Object() construction".

 **Don't think** this represents a drawback of OLOO-style coding.
 When you code with OLOO and behavior delegation as your design pattern, *who* "constructed" (that is, *which function* was called with `new`?) some object is an irrelevant detail.
-Chrome's specific internal "constructor name" tracking is really only useful if you're fully embracing "class-style" coding, but is moot if you're instead embracing OLOO delegation.
+Chrome's specific internal "constructor name" tracking is really only useful if you're fully embracing "class-style" coding, but is __moot__(另外一种情况，也就是没有什么用) if you're instead embracing OLOO delegation.

 ### Mental Models Compared